MeghaMaheshwari/Advanced_Lane_Lines/write_up.md

 #### <b> Problems with the algorithm </b>

-The algorithm seems to do a decent job with the project video but fails on the challenge video but if there is a case twhere the right lanes appear very close the left lane , the algorithm fails.
+The algorithm seems to do a decent job with the project video but fails on the challenge video but if there is a case where the right lanes appear very close the left lane , the algorithm fails.